-During , the U.S. Nuclear Regulatory Commission’s (NRC’s) inspection implementing strategy should be agile and allow for flexibility in the of the inspection program at affected facilities.
+During public health emergencies or other conditions including local, state, or federal public emergencies (e.g., flooding, hurricane, etc.) restricting inspector onsite presence, the U.S. Nuclear Regulatory Commission’s (NRC’s) inspection implementing strategy should be agile and allow for flexibility in the performance of the inspection program at affected facilities.
 The inspection program provides reasonable assurance that licensees are in compliance with their licenses and regulations.
 Licensees have the ultimate responsibility to safely operate their plants in accordance with their operating licenses.

-NRC will use a graded approach to meet the objectives of the oversight program.
-A graded approach allows for deferringrescheduling planned inspections, changing the inspection periodicity, adjusting inspection levels (number of completed samples), or a combination of these actions, while seeking to maintain as much of the normal inspection program as possible based on the conditions being experienced and information and guidance from ederal, tate, and local government agencies, keeping in full view the health and safety of the personnel involved.
+The NRC will use a graded approach to meet the objectives of the oversight program.
+A graded approach allows for deferring or rescheduling planned inspections, changing the inspection periodicity, adjusting inspection levels (number of completed samples), or a combination of these actions, while seeking to maintain as much of the normal inspection program as possible.
+This would be based on the conditions being experienced and information and guidance from federal, state, and local government agencies, keeping in full view the health and safety of the personnel involved.

-Continuity of Operations Procedure 429, “Agency Pandemic Plan” (Agencywide Documents Access and Management System (ADAMS) Accession No. ML14030A634)
+Additional background information for public health emergencies or other conditions can be found in the following two non-public documents: Continuity of Operations Procedure 429, “Agency Pandemic Plan,” (Agencywide Documents Access and Management System (ADAMS) Accession No. ML14030A634) and “Continuity of Operations Plan” (ML14024A688).

 2515E-02 OBJECTIVES

-To provide direction for modifying the inspection program in the event of .
+To provide direction for modifying the inspection program in the event of public health emergencies or other conditions restricting inspector onsite presence.

 2515E-03 APPLICABILITY

+See Inspection Manual Chapter (IMC) 2515, “Light-Water Reactor Inspection Program– Operations Phase” section 2515-03.

 The Office of Nuclear Reactor Regulation (NRR) or the regional offices may supplement, alter, or suspend the provisions of this guidance by memorandum as the situation warrants.
-The irector of the Division of Reactor Oversight (and the hief of the Reactor Inspection Branch) should be consulted when conditions requiring additional guidance are warranted.
+The director of the Division of Reactor Oversight (and the chief of the Reactor Inspection Branch) should be consulted when conditions requiring additional guidance are warranted.

 2515E-04 DEFINITIONS